-Burt & Associates is pleased to announce that Martindale Hubbell has awarded Heidi Richert Clerc with the AV Preeminent Peer Review Rating.
+Burt + Clerc is pleased to announce that Martindale Hubbell has awarded Heidi Richert Clerc with the AV Preeminent Peer Review Rating.
 This award is given only to those attorneys with the highest ethical Standards and professional ability.

 Congratulations to Julia E. Burt, Heidi Richert Clerc and Elaine E. Hill on being named Top Lawyers by Palm Springs Life.
 We pride ourselves on our excellent service to clients and our top-notch legal expertise.